 In our last post, we discussed the fundamentals of being an excellent presenter and how beginners can start off.
 If you haven't caught up with that yet, read it here.

 This time, we'll be delving deep into the preparation process for presentations - the slide deck.
-About 30 milllion powerpoint presentations are made everyday, and we spend 15 million person hours viewing presentations everyday.
+About 30 milllion powerpoint presentations are made everyday.
+Each day, we spend 15 million person hours viewing presentations.
 We've all sat through dreadfully dull and insipid presentations before - it's a universal experience.
-And whether you want to admit it or not, you might have also given one of those tediously boring presentations that you hate.
+Whether you admit it or not, you might have also given one of those tediously boring presentations that you hate.
 One major aspect that stands out in making a presentation painful to sit through are the slide decks themselves: when the presenter doesn't create visually appealing and easy-to-read slides.

 Check if you make any of these common mistakes when creating slide decks: